Integra Acupuncture - In The News!

 Whether your concern is the gravitational pull on your legs or slack facial skin, according to Goldstein, a few needle pricks can help to firm things up.
 Acupuncture is “absolutely amazing for muscle tone and deeper tissue tone in the body,” she says.
 “It will help to relax the deeper tissue muscles that are too tight, and tighten the ones that are [loose].
 It’s really good for lifting and sculpting the cheeks and jawline, and even for lifting eyebrows.”

-EVIANA HARTMAN
+by EVIANA HARTMAN